 4 - 7 Detail bits for information on the code

 The first bit (Bit 0) of the P-field is the extension flag, used to indicate that an additional octet is included in the P-field for time code format definition.
 Such an expansion may be required to accommodate new time codes or to provide more information (for example, on the clock used).
-Presently, the value of this bit is ‘0’, indicating that there is not a second octet present.
+If no second octect of the P-field is present, the value of this bit shall be ‘0’.
 If a second octet is present, its first bit shall be an extension flag with the same definition: ‘0’ implies it is the last octet of the P-field, ‘1’ implies another octet follows.

 The detailed specifications of bits 1 to 7 are given in the following paragraphs with the description of each code.
 The time code identifications (bit 1 - 3) = 000, 011 and 111 are reserved for future application.